maxg-dev/santiscl/README.md

 ## 🛍️ Overview

-**Santi’s** is an e-commerce platform in development, focused on Montessori-inspired children's products that promote free play, autonomy, and conscious parenting.
+**Santi’s** is an e-commerce platform in development, focused on Montessori-inspired children’s products that promote free play, autonomy, and conscious parenting.

-The project is built with **TypeScript**, deployed on **Vercel**, and uses a **serverless architecture powered by Firebase**.
-It also includes an integrated admin panel created with [v0.dev](https://v0.dev).
+The project is built with **TypeScript**, deployed on **Vercel**, and follows a **serverless architecture powered by Firebase**.
+It also includes an integrated admin panel built with [v0.dev](https://v0.dev).

 ## 🚀 Live Demo